avdan/crypto-futures-advisor/docs/PRD.md

 - Show a clear “online/healthy” status with data freshness timestamps.
 - Provide explainable, structured recommendations for position management.
 - Scan a watchlist on a schedule and surface ranked setup candidates.
+- Compare analyses from two LLMs (OpenAI + Claude) side-by-side.
+- Let the user select recommended actions to build an order plan draft.
 - Keep exchange secrets secure (never exposed to browser).

 ## Non-goals (MVP)